By popular demand: a Q&A on supercharging (and turbocharging).

 Turbochargers, which usually use centrifugal compressors, have the same limitations as other types of supercharger, further complicated both by the turbo’s higher peak speeds and the fact that the speed of the impeller is dependent on the speed of the exhaust stream, not engine speed.
 Unlike an engine-driven supercharger, the turbine speed isn’t fixed; it varies with throttle position (among other things).
 At steady cruising speeds, the turbine is often spinning well below its boost threshold, that is, turning too slowly to provide any boost.
 When you press the gas pedal the speed of the exhaust gases increases and the turbine begins to accelerate, but there’s a delay while the turbine overcomes its own inertia and accelerates (spools up) to peak speed.
 Since that peak speed is usually quite high, this produces a brief but annoying delay, known as turbo lag or boost lag, where not only does the turbocharger not produce any extra power, it actually reduces output slightly because of the increased back pressure the turbine creates in the exhaust stream.

 The severity of turbo lag often depends on how much boost the turbocharger produces.
 More boost requires either a bigger compressor — which has more inertia — or a higher operating speed, either of which take longer to spool up.
 Engineers have developed various tricks to reduce turbo lag, including reducing the mass of the turbine blades, changing their shape to improve their acceleration, and even adding movable nozzles that change the direction at which the exhaust stream hits the turbine blades, depending on their speed.
 (Porsche recently introduced a “variable geometry” turbo system, claiming it to be a first, but Chrysler had something very similar on its short-lived VNT turbo engine back around 1990.)
 Some sports cars have also used two or more sequential turbochargers of different sizes, a smaller turbo offering good low-speed response and a bigger one that takes over to provide maximum boost at higher speeds.
-The limited-production Porsche 959 used sequential twin turbos, as did the now-defunct Mazda RX-7, Nissan 300ZX Twin Turbo, and Toyota Supra Turbo.
+The limited-production Porsche 959 used sequential twin turbos, as did the third-generation Mazda RX-7 and fourth-generation Toyota Supra Turbo.

 Reducing turbo lag is easier with turbochargers whose maximum boost is relatively low; the “light-pressure turbochargers” used by some Saab and Volvo engines, for instance, don’t produce a great deal of boost, but they have little lag and a fairly linear power curve.